 An associate degree in science typically is a comprehensive two-year program with an emphasis in the sciences.
-This degree can serve as a springboard to a science-related bachelor’s program or an entry-level science-related job.
-You can receive an associate degree in science at some four-year colleges, community colleges and junior colleges.
-It differs from associate degree in arts degree, which includes a more general, broad-based program that focuses on arts and social sciences, including courses such as computer-based design, creative writing, English, geography, history, languages, legal studies, politics and public relations.
+This degree can serve as a springboard to a science-related bachelor’s degree program or an entry-level science-related job.
+You can receive an associate degree in science at community colleges, junior colleges and some four-year colleges.
+It differs from associate degree in arts, which is a more general, broad-based program that focuses on arts and social sciences.

 Basic Associate Degree in Science